-- This map shows the area likely to flood in a significant flood event.
-This is referred to as a 1% Annual Exceedance Probability (AEP), which means there is a 1% chance of this size flood (or greater) happening in any year.
+- This map shows the area likely to flood in a significant flood event that would measure at least 8.45 metres high at the [Leigh River at Shelford gauge](#). - This is referred to as a 1% Annual Exceedance Probability (AEP), which means there is a 1% chance of this size flood (or greater) happening in any year.

-View an interactive version of this map through the [Wimmera Catchment Management Authority](#), see [page 6](#) more for information.
+You can view an interactive version of this map using Corangamite Catchment Management Authority's [Corangamite Flood Portal](#), see [page 6](#) for details.